bitagoras/xtype/README.md

 ## Element links

 **Purpose:** In more complex data structures and big files it can be usefull to use links to elements.
-This allows to quickly parse the main structure without reading the whole data and to allows to add, move or delete elements.
+This allows to quickly parse the main structure without reading the whole data and to add, move or delete elements.

 **Footnote type:** String